nathanberry97/nathanberry97/README.md

 second, here are my current [dotfiles](https://github.com/nathanberry97/dotfiles)

 🔭 I’m currently working on [AutoGit](https://github.com/nathanberry97/AutoGit)
-🌱 I’m currently studying towards RHCSA with hopes to take the certification late 2022
+🌱 also I’m currently studying towards RHCSA with hopes to take the certification late 2022

 📫 How to reach me: